Learn the truth about a low carb diet and weight loss.

 Your Body Becomes a Fat Burning Machine

-When it comes to “low carb”, there’s no hard or fast rule of what that constitutes, but it can range from consuming anywhere between 100-150 grams per day (considered more moderate than low) than consuming as little as 20-50 grams per day.
+When it comes to “low carb”, there’s no hard or fast rule.
+It can range from consuming anywhere between 100-150 grams per day (considered more moderate than low) to consuming as little as 20-50 grams per day.

-This definitely means avoiding simple carbs like bread and pasta that can pack a huge wallop of carbs per serving while increasing greater amounts of fresh vegetables and fruit.
-One should of course always consult with a doctor before going low-carb, especially before dipping down into the 20-50 gram/day region.
+One should always consult with a doctor before going low-carb, especially before dipping down into the 20-50 gram/day region.

-When you go this low however, your body goes into what is called ketosis — a state where the body is forced to dip into using stored fat for energy, because using carbs for fuel is no longer an option.
+When you go this low your body goes into what is called ketosis.
+That’s a where the body is forced to dip into using stored fat for energy.
+Using carbs for fuel is no longer an option.

 There’s Such a Thing as Too Low